Choose the best health plan for your situation:

 One size does not fit all

-People who have moderate pre-existing conditions and expect to file claims during the upcoming year (or the remainder of 2021, if they’re enrolling during the COVID-related enrollment period) will probably be better served by a higher level plan (or a cost-sharing Silver plan if they qualify for it), regardless of premiums.
+People who have moderate pre-existing conditions and expect to file claims during the upcoming year will probably be better served by a higher-level plan (or a cost-sharing Silver plan if they qualify for it), regardless of premiums.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.